sharkdp/great-puzzles/rational-pirates/puzzle.md

 apart from a proposed distribution plan that gives a whole number of gold coins to each pirate.

-Assuming that all five pirates are perfectly rational, what will happen?
+Assuming that all four pirates are perfectly rational, what will happen?

 [See solution](solution.md)